fox-it/dissect-docs/docs/source/contributing/style-guide.rst

 ^^^^^^^^^^^^^^^^^^^

 Lines should be limited to 120 characters.
-For modern console sizes this gives a bit more room compared to the standard 80 character limit without sacrificing readability, probably even increasing it.
+For modern console sizes this gives a bit more room compared to the standard 80-character limit without sacrificing readability, probably even increasing it.

 Type hinting
 ^^^^^^^^^^^^